jjking2019/github-ideas/docx_md_converter_scripts.md

  `python converter_beta.py`

- `python3 converter_py37.py`
+ `python3 converter_py37.py` <br/>
  *Note:This script has been refactored for Python 3.7.
-Please notify any issue running on a different python 3 release.*
+Please notify admins of any issues running on a different python 3 release.*

  ### You will see a dialog that looks like this: